heavyairship/LambdaCalc/README.md

 ### Stdlib

-The standard library contains let-bindings for useful things, like logical constants and connectives, arithmetic functions, pairs, lists, etc. Note that this is a work in progress.
+The standard library contains let-bindings for useful things, like arithmetic functions, logical constants and connectives, control flow structures (while, if), pairs, lists, etc. Note that this is a work in progress.
 Here are some examples.

 #### Arithmetic
 ```